INTERNATIONAL ZEBRAFISH SOCIETY, INC.

 ARTICLE X: INDEMNIFICATION

 The Society shall, to the fullest extent authorized by Chapter 181, Wis.
-Stats., indemnify each Director and officer of the Society against reasonable expenses and against liability incurred by a Director or officer in a proceeding in which he or she was a party because he or she was a Director or officer of the Society.
+Stats., indemnify each Director and officer of the Society against reasonable expenses and against liability incurred by a Director or officer in a proceeding in which she/he was a party because she/he was a Director or officer of the Society.
 These indemnification rights shall not be deemed to exclude any other rights to which the Director or officer may otherwise be entitled.
 The Corporation shall, to the fullest extent authorized by Chapter 181, Wis.
-Stats., indemnify any employee who is not a Director or officer of the Corporation, to the extent the employee has been successful on the merits or otherwise in defense of a proceeding, for all reasonable expenses incurred in the proceeding if the employee was a party because he or she was an employee of the Corporation.
+Stats., indemnify any employee who is not a Director or officer of the Corporation, to the extent the employee has been successful on the merits or otherwise in defense of a proceeding, for all reasonable expenses incurred in the proceeding if the employee was a party because she/he was an employee of the Corporation.
 The Corporation may, to the fullest extent authorized by Chapter 181, Wis.
 Stats., indemnify, reimburse, or advance expenses of Directors, officers, or employees.